orgua/shepherd_v2_planning/38_noise_performance.rst

 - 50 cm radius free of additional metal
 - Power-Supplies
     - setup1: 5V to BB via benchsupply with 1mF on input
-    - setup2: as setup 1, but shepherd 5V and 3v3 powered by keithley sourcemeter
+    - setup2: as setup 1, but shepherd 5V and 3v3 powered by keithley sourcemeter, 1m 4-Port Cables, not buffered by Cap
     - setup3: BB powered by NoName POE-Splitter (EC-PD0520USB)
-    - setup4: BB powered by TP-Link POE-Splitter (TL-POE10R)
+    - setup4: BB powered by TP-Link POE-Splitter (TL-POE10R), buffered by 1 mF on Input
 - Measurement
     - scope input set to AC to analyse ripple, internal 20 MHz low pass active
     - probe set to 1x for low noise